How One School Collected 905 Soda Bottles...

 3. Request help from your student leaders to help with the collection, counting and poster-board display of of the soda bottles.
 Student leaders can arrive early to school during the "collection week".
 Give all students in the winning grade level raffle tickets (which are really almost a "free" gift)!

 4. If your lines are too long at the 2 Liter Ring Toss Game, allow room to set up two games to run at the same time!
-Watch as the children love playing the game that they, and their friends, have donated supplies to
+Watch as the kids love playing the game that they, and their friends, have donated supplies to; this makes the game even more fun!